containers/image/docs/containers-registries.d.5.md

 so that the configuration does not have to be provided in command-line options over and over for every command, and so that it can be shared by all users of containers/image.

-By default (unless overridden at compile-time), the registries configuration directory is `/etc/containers/registries.d`;
+By default, the registries configuration directory is `$HOME/.config/containers/registries.d` if it exists, otherwise `/etc/containers/registries.d` (unless overridden at compile-time);
 applications may allow using a different directory instead.

 ## Directory Structure